 Overall OraWellness score: 3.75 stars

-Health Benefit & Risk/Best Use: Dr Tung’s is one of our ‘go to’ flosses these days.
+Health Benefit & Risk/Best Use: Dr Tung’s is one of our ‘go-to’ flosses these days.
 In fact, it’s Susan’s preferred floss.
-This floss replaced the Oral B Ultra Floss several years ago when we found Dr Tungs.
+When we discovered Dr Tung’s several years ago, this floss replaced our previously-preferred Oral-B Ultra Floss.

 Quality of floss/ingredients: This floss is strong, it’s ‘fluffy’ and a bit stretchy.
 It removes plaque better than most flosses we’ve tried.